MEDICAL DEVICE & PHARMACEUTICAL INJURY

 What Damages Can Xarelto Victims Receive?

-If you or a loved one suffered serious side effects from taking Xarelto, you may be able to receive damages for:
+If you or a loved one suffered serious side effects from taking Xarelto, you might be able to receive damages for:

 Many victims also argue that Johnson & Johnson should provide punitive damages for their failure to provide drug warnings.